 My husband loves soda.
 Like, REALLY loves soda.
 But he’s been trying to drink more water.
 He knows it’s better for him and will keep him hydrated and is what the experts say he should drink and so on.
 But does that mean he wants to drink water?
 Not really.

 He’s the type of guy that drinks an Arnold Palmer and goes, “Well, lemonade and tea are both made with water, so technically I’m drinking water.”
 Technically speaking, he may be right.
 But the extra sugars

 probably definitely cancel out the health benefits.
 His biggest complaint about drinking water is that it has no taste.

-Since my herb growth has been on fire (woot! woot!), I decided to put a fresh spin on our water intake.
-Surely, my mint leaves can’t be just for yummy mojitos.
+Since my herb growth has been on fire in the garden this year, I decided to put a fresh spin on our water intake.
 Add in some cucumber slices (along with some citrus if you’re so inclined) and my husband is drinking water all the time!